[Page updated: 1 June 2022]

 Fenix has had a line of headlamps for more than five years, but it is difficult to find information about their company to give you some background.
 They are a Chinese company based in China.
 They have a large line of LED headlamps.
 They have very reasonable prices.
 You can find Fenix headlamps at online stores, or, eBay if you want to risk buying there.
 A large part of their customer base seems to be people who buy the headlamps for general use while camping or hunting.
 The Fenix HP25 has a strong spotlight beam that rivals some of the expensive flashlights and people buy the headlamp instead because it’s easier to carry.

-This headlamp – online here – was one of our Top Headlamp Choices in 2016 and now in 2017 – at least until we find some other better lights.
+This headlamp – online here – was one of our Top Headlamp Choices in 2016 and in 2017 – at least until we find some other better lights.
 The Fenix HP25 is not an amazing light in any way, but it’s kind of like a workhorse you can depend on if you need something cheap.
 Yes, cheap is under a hundred dollars for headlamps these days!
+This one is around half that price these days.

 Let’s get started with the FENIX HP25 HEADLAMP REVIEW!